jwjung224/php/README.md

 <br>

 ### File
-PHP files are all located at xampp -> htdocs foler in Xampp
+PHP files has to placed in xampp -> htdocs foler while using Xampp